 Dr. Pete (A.Y.)
 Gunter is among the founding members of the Foundation of the Philosophy of Creativity.
 He also founded the philosophy department at North Texas State University (now the University of North Texas) in 1969.
 With Max Oelschlaeger he transformed the department there in 1986 into the nation’s first program in environmental philosophy.
 His books include Bergson and the Evolution of Physics (1969), The Big Thicket: A Challenge for Conservation (1972), Bergson and Modern Thought (1986), The Big Thicket: An Ecological Reconsideration (1986), Henri Bergson: A Bibliography (1974, 1986, now updated in Presses Universitaires de France online), Texas Land Ethics (1997), and Finding the Big Thicket: A Cartographic Approach (2016).
 Professor Gunter was instrumental in the creation and enlargement of the Big Thicker National Preserve, the first biological preserve in the history of the National Park Service and the first use stream corridors a fundamental to a park’s structure.
 He writes novels and has been caught composing music.

 Dr. Randall E. Auxier is a professor of philosophy and communication studies at Southern Illinois University, Carbondale.
-He was the editor of the Library of Living Philosophers 2001-2013.
+He is the editor of the Library of Living Philosophers.
 He edited the journal The Personalist Forum 1997-2006, when he and John Shook transformed it into The Pluralist, and he remained Editor in Chief until 2012.
 Dr. Auxier authored Time, Will and Purpose (2013), Metaphysical Graffiti (2017), As Deep as It Gets: Movies and Metaphysics (2022), and Logic: From Images to Digits (2022).
 He co-authored wth Gary L. herstein The Quantum of Explanation: Whitehead’s Radical Empiricism (2017).
 His edited and co-edited volumes include God, Process and Persons (2000), Critical Responses to Royce (2000), Bruce Springsteen and Philosophy (2006), The Wizard of Oz and Philosophy (2008), and Tom Petty and Philosophy (2019), Rorty and Beyond (2020), and Queen and Philosophy (2023).
 He and John Shook oversee the American Philosophical and Cultural Thought book series, State University of New York Press.

 Dr. Myron M. Jackson is Assistant Professor of Philosophy and Religious Studies at Western Carolina University.
 He previously held the Besl Chair of Ethics, Religion, and Society at Xavier University in Cincinnati, and also taught at Grand Valley State University in Michigan.
-He specializes in process and continental philosophical traditions and philosophical anthropology.
+He specializes in process and continental philosophical traditions, philosophy of culture, and philosophical anthropology.
 He holds a B.A. and M.A. in Political Science and an M.A. and Ph.D. in Philosophy from Southern Illinois University Carbondale.
 His current research focuses on ironic relations at the heart of American exceptionalism, along with the influence of European pragmatism in the works of Peter Sloterdijk and Bruno Latour.
 He was resident fellow for the summer of 2021, May 15 to August 1.
 He has given two AIPCT lectures here and here.